openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 52: Enable "smart bulb" mode

 Enable "smart bulb" mode
-Smart bulb mode: If set to 1, power will output maximum % when dimmer is on to optimize performance with smart bulbs.
+<p&gtSmart bulb mode: If set to 1, power will output maximum % when dimmer is on to optimize performance with smart bulbs.</p&gt
 The following option values may be configured -:

 | Value  | Description |